-These new guidelines for Addressing HIV in Humanitarian Settings, are a revised and updated version of the above and take into account both the progress made in implementing humanitarian coordination and the latest evidence that antiretroviral therapy can be provided in low-resource settings, including in conflict zones.
-The guidelines are based on the experiences of humanitarian actors, including governments, UN organizations, nongovernmental organizations, the Red Cross/Red Crescent movement and inter-governmental organizations.
-They reflect the view that quality HIV programming can be achieved when resources are pooled and all those involved work together.
-They also reflect the strongly shared concern that an understanding of HIV and of all the facets of HIV prevention, treatment, care and support, and human rights considerations are an essential part of preparedness for humanitarian crises.
+The guidelines have been updated to take into account improvements in humanitarian coordination; the growing understanding that antiretroviral therapy can be provided in low-resource settings, including in conflict zones; how quality HIV programming can be achieved when resources and personnel are pooled; and a shared concern that an understanding of all the facets of HIV prevention, treatment, care and support, and of the relevant human rights considerations, is an essential part of preparedness for humanitarian crises.

-The IASC HIV Task Force will actively promote and monitor the extensive field utilization of these guidelines during 2010.
-During this period, it will ensure systematic collection and consolidation of lessons learned in order to update this version of the guidelines.
+The IASC's HIV Task Force will actively promote and monitor the field utilization of these guidelines in 2010.
+They will also ensure systematic collection and consolidation of lessons learnt so that the guidelines can be updated further in due course.